- Ph.D., Western Michigan University, Medieval History (2010)

 Research Interests and Activities

 Dr. Becker has received recognition for his teaching and research on numerous occasions, both as a graduate student at Western Michigan University and as a tenure-track professor at Delta State University.
 At WMU, the Department of History awarded him a summer research grant on five occasions and elected him Graduate Student Coordinator during the 2004-2005 academic year.
 He gained membership in the Phi Kappa Phi Honor Society for academic excellence in graduate school, and the Department of Foreign Languages awarded him the Mathilde Steckelberg Scholarship for Excellence in Latin.
 Beyond this, in 2005, he received an external fellowship from the J. William Fulbright Foreign Scholarship Board to conduct yearlong research in Genoa, Italy.
-Finally, in 2008, he received the Department of History’s Doctoral Teaching Effectiveness Award, the All-University Graduate Teaching Effectiveness Award, as well as a Graduate College Dissertation Completion Fellowship.
+In 2008, he received the Department of History’s Doctoral Teaching Effectiveness Award, the All-University Graduate Teaching Effectiveness Award, as well as a Graduate College Dissertation Completion Fellowship.

 At DSU, he has received research travel grants on numerous occasions from the Department of Social Sciences and History, College of Arts and Sciences, and University.
 Externally, the National Endowment for the Humanities selected him to participate in its summer institute entitled “Networks and Knowledge: Synthesis and Innovation in the Muslim-Christian-Jewish Medieval Mediterranean,” which took place in Barcelona, Spain, 2-27 July, 2012.
+In 2016, the Mississippi Humanities Council named him Humanities Teacher of the Year.